-In general, we recommend only correcting for GC bias (using tools/computeGCBias followed by tools/correctGCBias) if the majority of the genome (the region between 30-60%) is GC-biased and you want to compare this sample with another sample that is not GC-biased.
+Note: In general, we recommend to only correct for GC bias (using tools/computeGCBias followed by tools/correctGCBias) if the majority of the genome (e.g., for mouse and human genomes the region between 30-60%) is GC-biased and you want to compare this sample with another sample that is not GC-biased.

 Sometimes, a certain GC bias is expected, for example for ChIP samples of H3K4Me3 in mammalian samples where GC-rich promoters are expected to be enriched.
 To not confound the GC bias caused by the library preparation with the inherent, expected GC-bias, we incorporated the possibility to supply a file of regions to computeGCBias that will be excluded from the GC bias calculation.
 This file should typically contain those regions that one expects to be significantly enriched.
-This allows computeGCBias to focus on background regions.
+This allows the tool to focus on background regions.